LowTension/dnsify-privacy-policy/index.md

-# DNSify - Privacy Policy
+# Nodo - Privacy Policy

-## What personal information do DNSify collect?
+## What personal information do Nodo collect?

 ### Nothing!

-**DNSify** doesn’t collect any users data.
+**Nodo** doesn’t collect any users data.

 Your data is your data!.

-**DNSify do not and will not and have never collected your personal or sensitive data**
+**Nodo do not and will not and have never collected your personal or sensitive data**

 ## About VPN Connection

-DNSify create a local VPN, to redirects the traffic locally and set DNS address, so is not a connection to end-point.
+Nodo create a local VPN, to redirects the traffic locally and set DNS address, so is not a connection to end-point.